Starring Wayne Sleep, Liza Goddard, Matt Crosby, Kevin Kennedy, Charlotte Kennedy, Isaac Stanmore, Emily Squibb and Nancy Hill.

 Click here to see our full performance schedule and prices.

-Performance contains bright flashing lights, loud noises and smoke
+Performance contains haze, smoke, flashing lights, pyrotechnics and loud sound effects

 Assisted Performances:Book now